Frequently asked questions

 Q. I have already made my Will, is it too late to change it?

 A. No. Changing your Will and adding a gift to the ACN Foundation is easy, all you have to do is make a ‘codicil’ (or a document that amends a previous executed Will) when you next see your solicitor, just take a copy of our wording with you and they can simply update your existing Will for you.
 We know that leaving a gift in your Will is by no means an easy decision.
 And we appreciate you giving this significant decision your time and consideration.
-While we are not able to give you legal advice, the ACN Foundation Director of Philanthropy is happy to provide you with information on how a gift in your Will can make an extraordinary difference to the lives of nurses, both now and in the future.
+While we are not able to give you legal advice, the Foundation is happy to provide you with information on how a gift in your Will can make an extraordinary difference to the lives of nurses, both now and in the future.